HaxeFoundation/HaxeManual/md/manual/cr-dce.md

 DCE has three modes which are set when invoking the command line:

 * -dce std: Only classes in the Haxe Standard Library are affected by DCE.
-This is the default setting on all targets but Javascript.
+This is the default setting on all targets.
 * -dce no: No DCE is performed.
 * -dce full: All classes are affected by DCE.
-This is the default setting when targeting Javascript.

 The DCE-algorithm works well with typed code, but may fail when [dynamic](types-dynamic.md) or [reflection](std-reflection.md) is involved.
 This may require explicit marking of fields or classes as being used by attributing the following metadata: